-GUIDANCE 091 The company aligns its strategy with SDG 1: No Poverty and shares it.
+091 The company aligns its strategy with SDG 1: No Poverty and shares it.
 092 The company aligns its strategy with SDG 2: No Hunger and shares it.
 093 The company aligns its strategy with SDG 3: Good Health and Well Being and shares it.
 094 The company aligns its strategy with SDG 4: Quality Education and shares it.
 095 The company aligns its strategy with SDG 5: Gender Equality and shares it.
 096 The company aligns its strategy with SDG 6: Clean Water and Sanitation and shares it.
 097 The company aligns its strategy with SDG 7: Affordable and Clean Energy and shares it.
 098 The company aligns its strategy with SDG 8: Decent Work and Economic Growth and shares it.
 099 The company aligns its strategy with SDG 9: Industry Innovation and Infrastructure and shares it.
 100 The company aligns its strategy with SDG 10: Reduced Inequality and shares it.
 101 The company aligns its strategy with SDG 11: Sustainable Cities and Communities and shares it.
 102 The company aligns its strategy with SDG 12: Responsible Consumption and Production and shares it.
 103 The company aligns its strategy with SDG 13: Climate Action and shares it.
 104 The company aligns its strategy with SDG 14: Life Below Water and shares it.
 105 The company aligns its strategy with SDG 15: Life on Land and shares it.
 106 The company aligns its strategy with SDG 16: Peace and Justice Strong Institutions and shares it.
 107 The company aligns its strategy with SDG 17: Partnerships for the Goals and shares it.
 108 The company shares its board charter.
 109 The company shares the role of the board in its charter.
 110 The company defines and shares issues related to appointment and remuneration in its board charter.
 111 The company defines and shares issues related to succession planning in its board charter.
 112 The company defines and shares issues related to board independence in its board charter.

-The company defines and shares issues related to training/orientation in its board charter.
-114

-The company defines and shares issues related to access to information/independent advice in its board charter.
+113 The company defines and shares issues related to access to information/independent advice in its board ch arter.
+114 The company defines and shares issues related to training/orientation in its board charter.
 115 The company defines and shares issues related to board evaluation in its board charter.
-115 The company defines and shares issues related to board evaluation in its board charter.

-The company defines and shares issues related to role of the chair in its board charter.
-116

-The company defines and shares issues related to duties of the members in its board charter.
-117

-The company defines and shares issues related to committees in its board charter.
-118 The company defines and shares issues related to conflict of interest and related party transactions in 119 its board charter.

-The company defines and shares issues its code of conduct in the board charter.
-120
+116 The company defines and shares issues related to role of the chair in its board charter.
+117 The company defines and shares issues related to duties of the members in its board charter.
+118 The company defines and shares issues related to committees in its board charter.
+119 The company defines and shares issues related to conflict of interest and related party transactions in its board charter.
+120 The company defines and shares issues its code of conduct in the board charter.